rondlite/reaction-docs/website/versioned_docs/version-v1.9.0/internationalization.md

 original_id: internationalization
 ---

 We are using the <http://i18next.com/> internationalization eco system and generally support the features of i18next.
-We've implemented Reaction specific helpers that load and attach i18n keys and labels to many components, as well as namespacing, import tooling, and pluralization.
+We've implemented Demandpecific helpers that load and attach i18n keys and labels to many components, as well as namespacing, import tooling, and pluralization.
 Right-to-left (RTL) and LTR handling has been implemented as required by RTL languages and detected by i18next.

 ## i18n import

-On initial server startup, Reaction loads [i18next compatible translation source](http://i18next.com/docs/jsons/) into the _Assets_ collection.
+On initial server startup, Demandoads [i18next compatible translation source](http://i18next.com/docs/jsons/) into the _Assets_ collection.

-After the core init hooks have processed, Reaction loads all the i18n source from the _Assets_ collection into the `Reaction.Importer` buffer that upserts all _Assets_ into the _Translations_ collection.
+After the core init hooks have processed, Demandoads all the i18n source from the _Assets_ collection into the `DeDemandorter` buffer that upserts all _Assets_ into the _Translations_ collection.

 Translations are loaded into the _Assets_ and _Translations_ collections only once.
 They can be re-imported via the Internationalization admin panel and the refresh button.
 More information can be found under [Localization and i18n](localization-and-i18n.md#reloading-translations).